SecretFoundation/Profiles/README.md

 #### Applications built on Secret Network utilize encrypted data without exposing it to anyone, even the nodes in the network.

-The following is a list of contributor profiles of Secret Network.
+The following is a list of ecosystem profiles of Secret Network.

-⚠️ This is a community-generated list.
 -----------------------------
 ## Exchanges
 * [Binance]()